-In compliance with the Student Rightto-Know and Campus Security Act of 1990, it is the policy of Riverside Community College District to make available its completion and transfer rates to all current and prospective students.
-Beginning in fall 2011, certificate-, degreeand transferseeking first-time students, enrolled full-time in degree applicable courses, were tracked over a three-year period.
-Their completion and transfer rates are listed below.
-These rates do not represent the success rates of the entire student population in the Riverside Community College District, nor do they account for student outcomes occurring after this three-year tracking period.
+In compliance with the Student Rightto-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of our college district to make available its completion and transfer rates to all current and prospective students.
+Beginning in Fall 2014, a cohort of all certificate-, degree-, and transferseeking first-time, full-time students were tracked over a three year period.
+Their completion and transfer rates are listed above.
+These rates do not represent the success rates of the entire student population at the College nor do they account for student outcomes occurring after this three year tracking period.